 How does your local council operate their housing register and housing allocation scheme?

-In order to allocate social housing your council will operate either a points-based or band-based system.
-In principle the housing register should take into account numerous factors.
-It should take into account issues such as, how long you have been on the waiting list for social housing, your level of housing need, and other priorities.
-Unfortunately, many applicants find they are not allocated the correct banding or points.
+Your council will operate either a points-based or band-based system for the allocation of social housing.
+In allocating points or a band, it should take into account issues including as how long a person has been on the waiting list for social housing and their level of housing need.
+Unfortunately many applicants find they are not allocated the correct banding or points.

 If you’re not allowed on the housing register